-- (a) Upon receiving the final determination of the Administrative Director that a disputed medical treatment is medically necessary, the claims administrator shall, unless an appeal is filed under subdivision (c) or liability for the treatment is disputed as described in subdivision (a)(3), promptly implement the determination. - (1) In the case of reimbursement for services already rendered, the claims administrator shall reimburse the provider or employee, whichever applies, within twenty (20) days after receipt of the final determination, subject to resolution of any remaining issue of the amount of payment pursuant to Labor Code sections 4603.2 to 4603.6, inclusive. - (2) In the case of services not yet rendered, the claims administrator shall authorize the services within five (5) working days of receipt of the final determination, or sooner if appropriate for the nature of the employee's medical condition, and shall inform the employee and provider of the authorization. - (3) If, at the time of receiving the final determination, the claims administrator is disputing liability for the medical treatment on grounds other than medical necessity, implementation of the final determination shall be deferred until the liability dispute has been resolved. - (b) Upon receipt of credible information that the claims administrator has failed to implement the final determination as required in subdivision (a), the Administrative Director shall issue an order to show cause under section 9792.15 for the assessment of administrative penalties against the claims administrator under section 9792.12(c). - (c) The parties may appeal a final determination of the Administrative Director by filing a petition with the Workers' Compensation Appeals Board. - (d) If the final determination of the Administrative Director is reversed by the Workers' Compensation Appeals Board, the dispute shall be remanded to the Administrative Director.
+- (a) Upon receiving the final determination of the Administrative Director that a disputed medical treatment is medically necessary, the claims administrator shall, unless an appeal is filed under subdivision (c) or liability for the treatment is disputed as described in subdivision (a)(3), promptly implement the determination unless the claims administrator has also disputed liability for any reason besides medical necessity. - (1) In the case of reimbursement for services already rendered, the claims administrator shall reimburse the provider or employee, whichever applies, within twenty (20) days after receipt of the final determination, subject to resolution of any remaining issue of the amount of payment pursuant to Labor Code sections 4603.2 to 4603.6, inclusive. - (2) In the case of services not yet rendered, the claims administrator shall authorize the services within five (5) working days of receipt of the final determination, or sooner if appropriate for the nature of the employee's medical condition, and shall inform the employee and provider of the authorization. - (3) If, at the time of receiving the final determination, the claims administrator is disputing liability for the medical treatment on grounds other than medical necessity, implementation of the final determination shall be deferred until the liability dispute has been resolved. - (b) The failure to pay for services already provided or to authorize services not yet rendered within the time prescribed by this section is subject to, in addition to any other fines, penalties, and other remedies available to the Administrative Director, an administrative penalty as set forth in section 9792.12(a) for each day the decision is not implemented Upon receipt of credible information that the claims administrator has failed to implement the final determination as required in subdivision (a), the Administrative Director shall issue an order to show cause under section 9792.15 for the assessment of administrative penalties against the claims administrator under section 9792.12(c). - (c) The parties may appeal a final determination of the Administrative Director by filing a petition with the Workers' Compensation Appeals Board. - (d) If the final determination of the Administrative Director is reversed by the Workers' Compensation Appeals Board, the dispute shall be remanded to the Administrative Director.
 The Administrative Director shall: - (1) Submit the dispute to independent medical review by a different independent review organization, if available; - (2) If a different independent medical review organization is not available after remand, the Administrative Director shall submit the dispute to the original independent review organization for review by a different reviewer in the organization.